 Cup profile Espresso:

-26+ seconds is where the espresso is at for me; to recap 16-17g into about 50g of espresso liquid.
+The espresso: 26+ seconds is where the espresso is at for me; to recap 16-17g into about 50g of espresso liquid.
+Unsurprisingly, this is where the fruit is.
+The sweetness is so nice and (relatively) soft, for such a light roast.

 Birbirsa is a small cooperative part of Kata Muduga Multi-purpose Farmer’s Cooperative Union.
 The Union is based at Agaro town, 30 miles from Jimma, the largest city in southwestern Oromia Region in Ethiopia, and 250 miles from Addis Ababa, the capital of Ethiopia.
 Kata Muduga works with farmers from 5 rural districts in the Jimma zone: Goma, Gera, Gumai, Setema, and Sigimo.
 The general manager and representative of the Union is Asnake Nigat.